Distributed Inference for Tail Risk: Introduction

+Theoretically a DC algorithm can be applied to a given statistical procedure only if it possesses the so-called oracle property: the aggregated estimator by averaging achieves the same statistical efficiency as the imaginary estimator using all observations.
+The latter is often referred to as the {\it oracle estimator}.
+The validity of applying a DC algorithm is not obvious for many statistical procedures, and often requires additional conditions, see \cite{fan2019distributed} for principal component analysis, \cite{volgushev2019distributed} for quantile regression and \cite{li2013statistical} for kernel density estimation, among others.

-The validity of applying a DC algorithm to extreme value analysis is not obvious.
+The validity of a DC algorithm to extreme value analysis may fail.
 For example, considering a distribution with a finite endpoint, a natural estimator for the endpoint is the sample maxima.
 If an oracle sample maxima cannot be obtained, one may consider collecting the maxima from data stored in each machine.
 Clearly, to obtain the oracle estimator, one needs to take the maximum of the machine-wise maxima instead of taking average.
 Therefore, in this specific example, the standard DC algorithm based on averaging may lead to an estimator that fails the oracle property.
 Since estimators in extreme value analysis are often based on high order statistics, the oracle property of the DC algorithm for such estimators are yet to be established.

-We start from the classical extreme value setup.
-Let $X_1,X_2,\dots,X_N$ be independent and identical distributed (i.i.d.) random variables with distribution function $F$, which is in the maximum domain of attraction of an extreme value distribution $G_{\gamma}$ with index $\gamma\in \mathbb{R}$, i.e. there exist a positive function $a$ and a real function $b$ such that,

-for all $1+\gamma x>0$.
-We denote this assumption as $F\in D\suit{G_{\gamma}}$, where $\gamma$ is the so called extreme value index.
-Extreme value statistics considers estimating the extreme value index $\gamma$, the functions $a$ and $b$, as well as other practically relevant quantities such as high quantile of $F$.
-For established results in extreme value statistics, we refer interested readers to monographs such as \cite{de2006extreme} and \cite{coles2001introduction}.
+The goal of this paper is to fill in this gap.